 - What Scripture says that God is love?

-- 1 Corinthians 13:4-7, 1 John 4, the book on Ephesians love and many more tell us that God is love.
+- 1 Corinthians 13:4-7, 1 John 4, the book of Ephesians love, and many more tell us that God is love.

-- Who said love is patient love is kind in the Bible?
+- Who said love is patient love is kind in the Holy Bible?

 - As we look at the 1 Corinthians 13:4-8 meaning alongside a 1 Corinthians 13 commentary we see that God Himself describes love as patient and kind!

 1 Corinthians 13 NKJV puts this phrase so poetically, “Love suffers long and is kind.”